By Karen Carnabucci, LCSW, TEP

 The other tips generally promote good health and are especially important to when receiving this vaccine:

 Drink lots of water.
 Hydrate often – your body needs water to function, and a hydrated body is a happy body.
+Supplement your water drinking with eating fresh fruits and vegetables with high-water content, like cucumbers, watermelon and other melons, peaches and the like.

 Stay away from foods that contribute inflammation to the body, most commonly wheat, corn, sugar and fried and processed foods and sugary beverages so the body can heal more quickly.
-However, if you know of other foods that cause sneezing or a runny nose after you eat them, stay away from them as well – at lest for a few days before and after the shot.
+However, if you know of other foods that cause sneezing or a runny nose after you eat them, stay away from them as well – at least for a few days before and after the shot.

 Make it a priority to sustain a healthy immune system, including eating whole foods, avoiding inflammatory foods whenever possible, taking Vitamin C, Vitamin D-3, Vitamin B-6, and zinc.
 I’ve been doing all of this immune-system building and sustaining during the past year, as well as taking elderberry in various forms of tea, syrup and extract.